Non-centrifugal cane sugar

 Jaggery, non-centrifugal cane sugar, Myanmar.

 Non-centrifugal cane sugar (NCS) is the technical name given to traditional raw sugar obtained by evaporating water from sugarcane juice.
 NCS is internationally recognized as a discrete and unique product by the FAO since 1964 and by the World Customs Organization (WCO) since 2007.
 WCO defines NCS as "cane sugar obtained without centrifugation".
 It also states that "the product contains only natural anhedral micro-crystals, of irregular shape, not visible to the naked eye, which are surrounded by molasses' residues and other constituents of sugar cane".
-NCS is produced in most sugarcane-growing regions of the world, being known by many different names such as panela, jaggery, or gur.
+NCS is produced in most sugarcane-growing regions of the world, being known by many different names such as panela and jaggery.
 Some varieties of muscovado are non-centrifugal.

 Composition

 NCS contains over 90% carbohydrate, sucrose being the predominant (near 80%) sugar.
 It also contains minerals (up to 3%), mainly calcium, potassium, sodium, chloride and phosphates, but also a number of essential nutrients or oligo-elements including iron, zinc, magnesium, copper, cobalt, nickel and chromium.
 The particular chemical composition of NCS depends on the cane variety used, the soils on which it was grown, the fertilization applied and the processing methods.